dhiraut/Listen-and-Learn/README.md

 Frontend: Receives the video file and displays it.

 License
-This project is licensed under the Anjan.
+This project is licensed under the Dhiraj.